nhantrichuyenanh/win-11-ofb/README.md

 # Windows 11 Order of Business:
 > [!IMPORTANT]
 > This guide assumes you can navigate Windows using menu interfaces.
-Hotkeys are provided to help you open them.
+Check [here](#vi-wrapping-things-up) for more information.

 - [I. Preparations](#i-preparations)
 - [II.
 System modifications](#ii-system-modifications)